cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 When set to true, data change is detected by calculation of a hash value ober all relevant columns and comparison of the hash value against the latest stored satellite row for every key.

 **diff_hash_column_name**
-(might be ommitted, when the implementation is not using a diff hash)
+(depending on uses_diff_hash setting and compare_criteria)
 <br> Name of the column that will contain the diff_hash.
-(Currently this name must be unique in the declared model.
-Future versions will extend the syntax to allow the same name in different tables)
+(Currently this name must be unique in the declared model since all diff hash columns will be part of the stage table.
+Future versions will extend the syntax to allow the same physical name in different tables of pipeline model)

+This must be set, when uses_diff_hash is true and compare_criteria is not "key" or "none".
+The diff hash will be put in the table for any compare_criteria setting, when declared.
 <br>*"rh_account_p1_sat"*

 **has_deletion_flag**